 If the service request for mobile originated services is rejected due to general NAS level mobility management congestion control, the network shall set the 5GMM cause value to #22 "congestion" and assign a value for back-off timer T3346.

-If the service request is rejected due to that the UE is not authorized in the current CAG cell or the UE is authorized to access 5GS via CAG cell only and the UE is on a non-CAG cell, the network shall set the 5GMM cause value to #76 "Not authorized for this CAG or authorized for CAG cells only" and may include the "CAG information list" in the CAG information list IE in the SERVICE REJECT message.
+If the service request from a UE supporting CAG is rejected due to CAG restrictions, the network shall set the 5GMM cause value to #76 "Not authorized for this CAG or authorized for CAG cells only" and may include the "CAG information list" in the CAG information list IE in the SERVICE REJECT message.

+NOTE 0: The network cannot be certain that "CAG information list" stored in the UE is updated as result of sending of the SERVICE REJECT message with the CAG information list IE, as the SERVICE REJECT message is not necessarily delivered to the UE (e.g., due to abnormal radio conditions).

+If the service request from a UE not supporting CAG is rejected due to CAG restrictions, the network shall operate as described in bullet h) of subclause 5.6.1.8.

 Upon receipt of the CONTROL PLANE SERVICE REQUEST message with uplink data:

 - if the AMF decides to not forward the uplink data piggybacked in the CONTROL PLANE SERVICE REQUEST message; and